ValveSoftware/Proton/README.md

 Please read the Vagrant documentation for more information about how to use Vagrant VMs.

-If you do not wish to use Vagrant, you can read through both Vagrantfile and `vagrant-user-setup.sh` for the list of dependencies and instructions on how to set up your own machine or another VM of your choosing.
+If you do not wish to use Vagrant, you can read through the Vagrantfile for the list of dependencies and instructions on how to set up your own machine or another VM of your choosing.
 It is aimed at Debian 10, but you should be able to adapt them for other distributions.

 ---
-Alternative: Building without the Steam Runtime
----
-The Steam Runtime provides a clean and consistent set of libraries.
-Software distributed through Steam should depend only on libraries available through the runtime, and so we build in that environment for production Proton builds.
-The Vagrantfile described above will set this up for you.
-However, if you are simply making a build for yourself, you may want to skip setting up the Steam runtime, as it takes a very long time to set up.
-To do this, edit the `vagrant-user-setup.sh` script appropriately before running `vagrant up`.

----
 Configure the build
 ---
-After setting up the build system, it is time to run the configure script which will generate the Makefile to build your project.
+After setting up the build machine, it is time to run the configure script which will generate the Makefile to build your project.
 Run these steps.
 You may of course use whatever paths you like.

+To build Proton within the Steam Runtime (see `Makefile` for the correct protonsdk_version value to use):

         mkdir build/
         cd build
-        ../proton/configure.sh --steam-runtime-image=steam-proton-dev
+        ../proton/configure.sh --steam-runtime-image=registry.gitlab.steamos.cloud/proton/soldier/sdk:$(protonsdk_version)

-If you are building without the Steam runtime, then instead use:
+Or, if you are building without the Steam runtime, then instead use:

         ../proton/configure.sh --no-steam-runtime